LynchConnor/LynchConnor/README.md

 ## Hi There 👋
 - 🧑🏻‍🎓 I'm a recent Software Engineering Graduate from the University of Greenwich.
-- 📍 I currently live in London
--  I enjoy learning and programming in SwiftUI
+- 📱 SwiftUI is my favourite and dominant language

 <!---
 LynchConnor/LynchConnor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.